CannibalClarence/Whats-My-Jam/README.md

+## Whats My Jam

+## Purpose
+    Whats My Jam! allows local and global music experience to most popular libraries of songs that fans would like to stream, enjoy and also look up coming concerts.
+The only thing you need is just a click of a button and then you my friend will be enjoying all your favorites in one place.

 ## Autocomplete Feature
 To help the user with their selections we utilized a search bar with an autocomplete function.
 This way we could also control the user's inputs to ensure that our website and the search functions worked properly.